Rollin B. Sanford: Career

 He served as member of the New York National Guard from 1901 to 1906.
 In the early 1900s he was a member of the Albany Board of Aldermen.
 In 1908 Sanford was elected Albany County District Attorney and served until 1914.

-Sanford was elected as a Republican to the Sixty-fourth, Sixty-fifth, and Sixty-sixth Congresses, serving from March 4, 1915 to March 3, 1921.
+Sanford was elected as a Republican to the Sixty-fourth, Sixty-fifth, and Sixty-sixth Congresses, serving from March 4, 1915, to March 3, 1921.
 He declined to be a candidate for reelection in 1920, and returned to practicing law.
 From 1921 to 1940 he served as member of the New York State Board of Law Examiners.

 Death and burial

 In retirement Sanford resided in Loudonville, New York.
-He died there on May 16, 1957 after being struck by a car.
+He died there on May 16, 1957, after being struck by a motorist.
 He was interred in Albany Rural Cemetery, Menands, New York, Section 114, Lot 20.

 Family

 Rollin B. Sanford was the great-grandson of Jonah Sanford.
 His son William K. Sanford served as Colonie Town Supervisor from 1950 to 1978.